mynk03/new-blockchain/database/Storage_Documentation.md

 # Storage System Documentation

+## Implementation Achievements
+- Successfully implemented LevelDB-based persistent storage with protobuf serialization for blocks, accounts, and transactions
+- Established a clean storage interface abstraction allowing for easy extension to other storage backends
+- Implemented efficient key-value storage with proper prefixing and batch operations for atomic updates

 ## Overview
 The storage system implements a persistent storage layer for the blockchain simulator using LevelDB.
 It handles three main types of data: Blocks, Accounts, and Transactions.